-If you're at high risk (clinically extremely vulnerable) from coronavirus (COVID-19), you were advised to take extra steps to protect yourself until 1 August 2020.
-This was called shielding.
+If you're at high risk (clinically extremely vulnerable) from coronavirus (COVID-19), you're advised to take extra steps to protect yourself.

-If you're not sure if you're at high risk, see who's at higher risk from coronavirus.
+If you're not sure if this applies to you, see who's at higher risk from coronavirus.

-If you were shielding, work from home if possible.
+You should work from home if you can.
 Your employer should support you to do this.

 More information and advice about work

 - GOV.UK: work and financial support during coronavirus

 - Citizens Advice: if you’re worried about working